Future we want to fully realize

 “Integrated Electrochemical Systems for Scalable CO2 Conversion to Chemical Feedstocks” Selected for Moonshot Research and Development Program by NEDO.

+The concept: an artificial island, floating in the Pacific Ocean right on the equator.
 We are proposing projects aimed at developing carbon-negative cities by using CO2 recovery and ocean CO2 sequestration technology in addition to being self-sufficient in food, and waste material recycling and 100% renewable energy.

 Reducing the volume of construction by-products and turning them into recycled resources are important mission demanded of construction companies.
 This is an introduction to Shimizu’s initiatives thus far.